Points Path: An easy “set and forget” award search tool (now works with Safari)

 Overview:

-• Points Path is a free browser extension that inserts award search results into Google Flight searches.
+• Points Path is a browser extension that inserts award search results into Google Flight searches.
+Point prices show up next to cash prices along with a Points Path indicator telling you which is the better deal.

-• Supported browsers: Google Chrome, Microsoft Edge.
-Safari is coming soon.
+• Supported browsers: Google Chrome, Microsoft Edge, Safari.

 The Points Path connection to Frequent Miler

-Long time readers may remember a Frequent Miler series called “Bet you didn’t know” written by “Devil’s Advocate.”
+Long-time readers may remember a Frequent Miler series called “Bet you didn’t know,” written by “Devil’s Advocate,” AKA Julian Kheel.
 Julian was an awesome part-time contributor to Frequent Miler (and I miss that series!).
-But, when he was ready to go full time, he moved on to The Points Guy, then to CNN Underscored.
+But when he was ready to go full-time, he moved on to The Points Guy, then to CNN Underscored.
 And now, he’s on his own with his Points Path business.
 We wish him the best of luck!

 Here are some links if you’re interested in diving into the “Bet you didn’t know” history: